brownv7/Per_Scholas/Module_330/README.md

-GLAB 330.2.1  Basic Example for Correlation Coefficient and Covariance
+Introduction to Statistics Analysis and Basic Statistics for Data Analysis